GET IN TOUCH

 Requesting Lien Release or Withdrawal from the Franchise Tax Board

 When dealing with a California state tax lien, knowing how to remove it properly is just as important as resolving the balance.
-The Franchise Tax Board (FTB) provides two main paths—release and withdrawal—each serving a different purpose.
-Here’s what you need to know:
+The Franchise Tax Board provides two main paths — release and withdrawal — each serving a different purpose.

-• Lien Release vs. Lien Withdrawal: A lien release means the tax debt has been paid, and the lien no longer encumbers your property, but the record of it may still appear in public filings.
+A lien release means the tax debt has been paid, and the lien no longer encumbers your property, but the record of it may still appear in public filings.
 A lien withdrawal, on the other hand, removes the lien as if it were never filed in the first place.
-Withdrawals are typically harder to obtain—they may be granted if the lien was filed in error or if removing it benefits both you and the state (such as improving your ability to pay through refinancing).
+Withdrawals are typically harder to obtain — they may be granted if the lien was filed in error or if removing it benefits both you and the state, such as improving your ability to pay through refinancing.

-• Processing Timelines and Required Documentation: The FTB generally takes 30 to 60 days to update county records and notify credit bureaus after a lien is released.
-The process may take longer for withdrawals and often requires additional documentation, such as proof of payment, evidence of an error, or a formal petition showing why the withdrawal is justified.
-Keeping copies of all correspondence with the FTB is essential, since credit agencies and lenders may request confirmation beyond what’s recorded in public filings.
+After a lien is released, county records and credit bureau updates may take additional time to reflect the change.
+The FTB does not notify credit bureau agencies of the recording or filing of a Notice of State Tax Lien, though bureaus may obtain the public record and may include it on a credit report.
+Withdrawals often require additional documentation, such as proof of payment, evidence of an error, or a formal petition showing why the withdrawal is justified.
+Keeping copies of all correspondence with the FTB is essential, since credit agencies and lenders may request confirmation beyond what is recorded in public filings.

 By understanding the difference between release and withdrawal and proactively managing the paperwork and timelines, you can ensure that your financial record accurately reflects your resolved tax debt.